gaganawhad/dotfiles/README.md

 Note about Git SubModules
 -------------------------
 I've encountered some problems with initializing git submodules using `git submodule update` to have them cloned only to depth 1.
 Others seem to have had the same problem until recently.
+See [this](https://stackoverflow.com/questions/2144406/how-to-make-shallow-git-submodules).

 NOTES:
   - YouCompleteMe needs the `--recursive` option when initializing submodules.